 After Canelo Alvarez and Gennadiy Golovkin battled for 24 grueling rounds in September 2017 and September 2018, people wanted the immediate trilogy bout between two of boxing's marquee attractions and top pound-for-pound fighters.
 In their first battle, they went to a controversial split draw with the consensus that with one horrendous scorecard by judge Adelaide Byrd, Golovkin gets the decision.
 When Alvarez and Golovkin met up again one year later, Canelo won by majority decision in one of the best fights of 2018.
 Fans were drooling at the prospect of one final epic affair to determine who is the best.
 The score had to be settled.

 Then, we got nothing.
 One year went by.
 Two years went by.
 Three years went by.
 Nothing.
 The COVID-19 global pandemic that rocked the world played a factor, and the hatred Alvarez and Golovkin have for one another was also a significant factor.
 The fans kept clamoring for the bitter rivals to step back into the ring and stand across from one another one last time for 12 rounds to determine who is the better boxer and etch their names in the history books.
 Finally, nearly four years after their last match, Alvarez and Golovkin heard the noises in their heads.
 Everyone's wish became a reality on Tuesday as Alvarez and Golovkin announced that they will duke it out for the undisputed super middleweight championship on Saturday, Sept.
-17, live on DAZN PPV in the U.S. and Canada and around the world on DAZN (excluding Mexico, Latin America, and Kazakhstan).
+17, live on DAZN PPV in the U.S., Canada, UK, Ireland, Australia, and New Zealand as well as around the world on DAZN (excluding Mexico, Latin America, and Kazakhstan).

 THE TRILOGY IS ON 😱@Canelo vs. @GGGBoxing... the biggest fight in boxing, Sept.
 17.#CaneloGGG3— DAZN Boxing (@DAZNBoxing) May 24, 2022